Clone a Linked List

 - Initialize

-. - Use a
+cloneHead = NULL,cloneTail = NULL. - Use a

-for average $O(1)$ lookup).
-This map stores(original_node_address -> clone_node_address)
+std::map<Node*, Node*> mapping;(orunordered_mapfor average $O(1)$ lookup).
+This map stores(original_node_address -> clone_node_address). - Traverse the

-). - For each
+original list(usingtemp). - For each

-node:- Create a
+tempnode:- Create a

-. - Append this new node to the
+new Node(temp->data). - Append this new node to the

-. - Store the mapping:
+clone listusinginsertAtTail. - Store the mapping:

-mapping[temp] = clone_node_just_created
+mapping[temp] = clone_node_just_created.

 - Create a